telerik/xaml-docs/controls/raddiagram/extensions/diagramribbon/diagramribbon_overview.md

 ## Events

 * __HtmlExportButtonClicked__: This event is called when the HTML Export button is clicked.
-There is no build-in logic which will export the RadDiagram in HTML file.
-This event is expose so that you can subscribe to the click event of the button and called your exporting logic.
-More information how to export RadDiagram in HTML can be found in the [(Read more)]({%slug raddiagram-features-html-support%})
+Plase note that there is no built-in logic which will export the RadDiagram in HTML file and this event is exposed so that you can handle it and call your exporting logic.
+More information on how to export RadDiagram in HTML can be found in the [Html Support]({%slug raddiagram-features-html-support%}) article.

 ## See Also